 How to make a Manual Hypergrid Jump in 4 easy steps

-- Open your World Map in your viewer (I recommend the Singularity viewer).
+- Open your World Map in your viewer (I recommend the Firestorm viewer).

 - In the text box next to the Search button, enter the Hypergrid Address you want to visit.